DanielBryte/techgruvcom/src/blog/2022-07-31-content-creation-the-bedrock-of-marketing.md

 ---
 title: "Content Creation: The bedrock of marketing"
-description: "We are presently in a digital age where billions of information are uploaded and downloaded every seconds, lots of social platforms and media playing a big role in digital marketing. "
+description: We are presently in a digital age where billions of information are uploaded and downloaded every seconds, lots of social platforms and media are playing a big role making content creation more lucrative
 author: Daniel Bryte
 date: 2022-07-31T18:26:52.448Z
 tags: